 In this section, we show two direct quantitative tests of our isospectral conjecture.
 Since we do not have its rigorous mathematical proof, these checks are significant.
 The first one is to derive perturbative series of the QNM frequencies in the slowly rotating limit.
 The second one is to solve the eigenvalue problem numerically.
 These two computations are easily compared against the results for the Teukolsky equation.
 We show a brief idea to accomplish them.
-More detailed analysis will be reported in our forthcoming article \cite{hatsuda}.

 Let us first see boundary conditions.
 Our potential \eqref{eq:V} asymptotically behaves as $V \to 0$ ($z_* \to -\infty$) and $V \to 4c^2$ ($z_* \to \infty$), where the tortoise variable $z_*$ is defined by $z_*=z+\log(z-1)$.
 It also has a wall on the real axis of $z_*$.
 Therefore we impose a resonance boundary condition where only the waves getting away from the potential wall exist.
 That is, we have $\phi \sim e^{-2iM\omega z_*}$ ($z_* \to -\infty$) and $\phi \sim e^{2i\mu \omega z_*}$ ($z_* \to \infty$) where $\mu=\sqrt{M^2-a^2}$.
 In black hole perturbation theory, this boundary condition is nothing but the QNM boundary condition.
 Of course, in the case of $a=0$, this is equivalent to the condition for the Schwarzschild black hole.